EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 ```

 Now lets import that into a scene.
-- Go into CustomeScene1.js
-- Import the Flamingo prefab with `import { Flamingo } from "../Prefabs/Stork"`
-- Then update the Scene Blueprint to include the Flamingo.
+- In `src/Scenes/CustomScene1.js` we just need to add an import, and update the Scene Blueprint with our new Flamingo prefab.
 ```
+  import { Flamingo } from "../Prefabs/Stork"

+  ...

   blueprint() {
     return {
       prefabs: [